pi314/tinycal/README.rst

 Configuration File
 -------------------------------------------------------------------------------
-Hey, you are not leaving :D
+Hey, you still reading :D

 tinycal finds its configuration file in this order: